Just one last look. One final review. That will help make you feel like this brief or motion is as thorough and complete as it can be, right?

 You can avoid making these small but costly errors

 While some of these mistakes can feel like one-time ordeals, some aren’t.
 Fortunately, advancements in legal technology can help you avoid many of the most perilous errors.
+And while this level of detailed review may have once been prohibitively time consuming, these same tech advancements can make it a standard part of your legal research workflow.

 With the right upgrades, a few clicks, and a couple of minutes, you can bolster your confidence by eliminating the chance that you missed some minor detail that could wreak havoc for your case – and your reputation.